gulpetl/gulp-etl-tap-flat/README.md

 # gulp-etl-tap-flat #

-*(this plugin is being developed from *[gulp-etl-handlelines](https://github.com/gulpetl/gulp-etl-handlelines/)*.

 The job of this plugin is to take a Flat File of any kind from a user and emit out an ndjson file.
 The plugin works in both buffer mode and stream mode.
-The defaultCallBack here will call the defaultHandleLines function which emits out records with only one property "StrValue"
+The plugin allows the users the trasnform call back option which gives them opportunity to create their own custom parser with custom properties.
+The users also have options to use the default parser using default call back.

 This is a **[gulp-etl](https://gulpetl.com/)** plugin, and as such it is a [gulp](https://gulpjs.com/) plugin. **data-etl** plugins processes [ndjson](http://ndjson.org/) data streams/files which we call **Message Streams** and which are compliant with the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#output).
 Message Streams look like this: